Almost Sure Convergence of Randomized Urn Models with Application to Elephant Random Walk: Proofs of the Main Results

 \subsection{Stochastic Approximation and Other Results}

 The main tool for proving Theorem~\ref{Main} is Stochastic Approximation.
-We shall use the following theorem on Stochastic Approximation, which follows from a special case of Theorem~9.2.8 of \cite{Duflo}, which in turn was adapted from \cite{KushnerClark}. \bt Let $\Lp\x_n\Rp_{n=0}^\infty$ be a sequence that takes values in a compact convex subset $S$ of $\RR^K$.
-Let $\Lp a_n\Rp_{n=0}^\infty$ be a nonincreasing sequence of positive real numbers, called the step sizes, such that
+We shall use the following theorem on Stochastic Approximation, which follows from a special case of Theorem~9.2.8 of \cite{Duflo}, which in turn was adapted from \cite{KushnerClark}.

+\begin{theorem} Let $S$ be a compact and convex subset of $\RR^K$.
+Let $h:S\to\RR^K$ be a continuous function.
+Let $\Lp a_n\Rp_{n=0}^\infty$ be a nonincreasing sequence of positive real numbers, called the step sizes, satisfying